LGhilotti/pacs-examples/README.md

-EXAMPLES AND EXERCISES FOR PACS COURSE
+AEXAMPLES AND EXERCISES FOR PACS COURSE
 --------------------------------------

 This repo contains source code and descriptions for the examples and exercises